-5. Enter the max-metric router-lsa command with the external-lsa keyword and specify a value to configure the maximum metric value for all external type-5 and type-7 LSAs.
+5. Enter the max-metric router-lsa command with the external-lsa keyword and specify a value to configure the maximum metric value.

 '''

 device(config-ipv6-router-ospf-vrf-default-vrf)# max-metric router-lsa external-lsa 1500

 '''

 6. Enter the max-metric router-lsa command with the on-startup keyword and specify a value to specify a period of time to advertise a maximum metric after a restart before advertising with a normal metric.